Jooti/EmotectMemo/readme.md

 The demo of the application is available on emotect.me.

-The demo of the application is avaiable on [emotect.me].
+The demo of the application is avaiable on [emotectme.jooti.net].

 Self Host
 ------